House passes Trump’s sweeping domestic policy bill after GOP leaders win over key holdouts

 “You never know ‘til the final vote tally, but I’m convinced we’re going to pass this bill tonight,” he said.
 “This is a massive piece of legislation with lots of moving parts.
 So we’ll see what happens.
 But I think we’re going to get this job done and we’re going to do it by Memorial Day which is what we predicted from the beginning.”

-CNN’s Manu Raju, Lauren Fox and Tami Luhby contributed to this report.
+CNN’s Manu Raju, Lauren Fox, Sarah Ferris and Tami Luhby contributed to this report.

 The-CNN-Wire